verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Install Jaeger Operator

-To install the Jaeger Operator, enable the `jaegerOperator` component in your Verrazzano resource.
+To install the Jaeger Operator, enable the `jaegerOperator` component in your Verrazzano custom resource.
 Here is an example YAML file that enables the Jaeger Operator.
+Verrazzano installs the Jaeger Operator in the `verrazzano-monitoring` namespace.
+A default Jaeger instance is also created by Jaeger Operator in the same namespace, provided OpenSearch and Keycloak components are enabled in the Verrazzano custom resource.

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1